SkyWox/Ampersand/README.md

 ## What needs to be added

 * Import of Bundle information from JSON
-  -- So we don't have to only look at Mr. Pearson's charming face -- Currently details are hard-coded into the app since there is only one Author -- Flutter has its own method of importing JSON separate from Dart proper
+  -- So we don't have to only look at Mr. Pearson's charming face!
+  -- Currently details are hard-coded into the app since there is only one Author
+  -- Flutter has its own method of importing JSON separate from Dart proper
 * Add navigation to other pages in the app

 ## How I made this